josht/faqMan/README.md

 set you wish to display).
 If you do not select a set, all FAQ's will be displayed and grouped first by set then their rank in each set.

+** For now, when calling the snippet it is required to be between <ul> tags.

 ## Copyright Information

 faqMan is distributed as GPL (as MODx Revolution is). faqMan was built using the